biolink/biolink-model/docs/index.md

              * [Book](Book.md) - This class may rarely be instantiated except if use cases of a given knowledge graph support its utility.
              * [BookChapter](BookChapter.md)
              * [Serial](Serial.md) - This class may rarely be instantiated except if use cases of a given knowledge graph support its utility.
+         * [Study](Study.md) - a detailed investigation and/or analysis
          * [StudyResult](StudyResult.md) - A collection of data items from a study that are about a particular study subject or experimental unit (the  'focus' of the Result) - optionally with context/provenance metadata that may be relevant to the interpretation of this data as evidence.
              * [ChiSquaredAnalysisResult](ChiSquaredAnalysisResult.md) - A result of a chi squared analysis.
              * [ConceptCountAnalysisResult](ConceptCountAnalysisResult.md) - A result of a concept count analysis.
              * [ObservedExpectedFrequencyAnalysisResult](ObservedExpectedFrequencyAnalysisResult.md) - A result of a observed expected frequency analysis.
              * [RelativeFrequencyAnalysisResult](RelativeFrequencyAnalysisResult.md) - A result of a relative frequency analysis.
              * [TextMiningResult](TextMiningResult.md) - A result of text mining.
+         * [StudyVariable](StudyVariable.md) - a variable that is used as a measure in the investigation of a study
      * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
 Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
 Can also be used to represent strains or subspecies.
      * [Phenomenon](Phenomenon.md) - a fact or situation that is observed to exist or happen, especially one whose cause or explanation is in question
      * [PhysicalEntity](PhysicalEntity.md) - An entity that has material reality (a.k.a. physical essence).